Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 This task has been estimated at 10.0 hours and is currently not started.
 The next step is to start working on the assigned task and report back progress.
 As an example:

-1.  click the workflow 'Operations' and chose 'Start Task'.
+* Click the workflow `Operations` button and choose 'Start Task'

 ![](img/Assigning_the_Requirements_&_Tasks_47.png)

-2. Then under 'Dates and Times' enter an 'Actual Effort' of 3.0 hours, and a 'Remaining Effort' of 5.0 hours.
+* Then under 'Dates and Times' enter an 'Actual Effort' of 3.0 hours, and a 'Remaining Effort' of 5.0 hours

-3. In the 'Comments' section below, add a comment: "Added initial set of data tables",
+* In the 'Comments' section below, add a comment: "Added initial set of data tables"

-4. Click 'Save' at the top of the page.
+* Click `Save` at the top of the page

 The progress indicator will reflect the changes and the new comment will have been added.